mongodb/mongo-c-driver/README.md

 # Building

-First checkout the version you want to build.
-For example, to build version 0.3, run:
+First checkout the version you want to build. *Always build from a particular tag, since HEAD may be a work in progress.* For example, to build version 0.3, run:

     git checkout v0.3